nakamurafahagi/OwnCrew/doc/benchmarking.md

 Benchmarking
 ============

-Bitcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.
+OwnCrew Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.

 Running
 ---------------------

-For benchmarking, you only need to compile `bench_bitcoin`.
+For benchmarking, you only need to compile `bench_owncrew`.
 The bench runner warns if you configure with `-DCMAKE_BUILD_TYPE=Debug`, but consider if building without it will impact the benchmark(s) you are interested in by unlatching log printers and lock analysis.

     cmake -B build -DBUILD_BENCH=ON
-    cmake --build build -t bench_bitcoin
+    cmake --build build -t bench_owncrew

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling owncrew-core, the benchmarks can be run with:

-    build/src/bench/bench_bitcoin
+    build/src/bench/bench_owncrew

 The output will look similar to:
 ```